ptsefton/pptx_to_md/README.md

 Powerpoint to Markdown converter - Python 3 script

+NOTE: This works on `.pptx` files ONLY - if you're using Google Drive or Keynote etc export your presentation to .pptx first.

+What does it do:

+Takes a PowerPoint file and a PDF of the same file (generated from the same application) and generates a Markdown version in a directory with an image for each slide and a yaml metadata block as used by various static site generators.

 ## Audience

-This is for people who know how to run Python, instructions are for MacOs.
+This is for people who know how to run Python or Docker.
+Instructions are for MacOs.

 ## About

-This is a simple rough and ready way to turn a Powerpoint slide deck into Markdown, assuming that the slides have first been exported as a series of PNG images.
+This is a simple rough and ready way to turn a Powerpoint slide deck into Markdown.

-Hint: Format your slide notes as Markdown/Commonmark for instant gratification

 ## Installation